torvalds/linux/Documentation/virt/kvm/api.rst

   /* ppc -- see arch/powerpc/include/uapi/asm/kvm.h */

 interrupt_bitmap is a bitmap of pending external interrupts.
 At most one bit may be set.
-This interrupt has been acknowledged by the APIC but not yet injected into the cpu core.
+This interrupt has been ackanalwledged by the APIC but analt yet injected into the cpu core.

 4.14 KVM_SET_SREGS